 Al: And he probably put that he was going to make a SEP contribution but he didn’t.

 Joe: “I’ve now decided I don’t want to make the SEP-IRA contribution for tax year 2019.

 Joe: “Can I file an amend the return and take the SEP-IRA contributions out of the account and pay the additional state and federal taxes without penalty?
 Thank you.”

 Al: Well I’ll take this one, Joe.
 So Frank you can, yes you can amend your return.
 You have up to 3 years after you file, so that’s no problem.
 When you filed your return which normally is due April 15th, this year was due July 15th, so you could have actually amended the return without penalty to that date.
 But now since we’re in August as we do this podcast then when you amend their return you should have paid more tax by July 15th.
 So there will be a penalty from that date to the date that you amend the return.
 The penalty, I wouldn’t lose too much sleep over it.
 It’s only a 3% interest rate.
 So let’s say you owe an extra $1000 just to give you a simple example.
 And if it were over the course of an entire year it would be a $30 penalty.
-But let’s just say it’s a few weeks it’s not going to be very much.
-But there’s another kind of penalty too, Joe, and that is if the SEP-IRA contribution- oh well no never mind because he didn’t make it.
-I was going to say if he made it and pulled ____ –
+But let’s just say it’s a few weeks, it’s not going to be very much.
+But there’s another kind of penalty too, Joe, and that is if the SEP-IRA contribution- oh well no, never mind because he didn’t make it.
+I was going to say if he made it and pulled it.

 Joe: No, he did.

 Joe: “Can I take the SEP-IRA contribution out of the account -?”